nortmas/drupal-go/README.md

 * `include_basic_modules` - Will include the set of prepared modules and enable them after installation.
 * `multisite` - You can specify the array of needed domains to create the folder structure automatically.
 * `deploy` - Configure GitLab CI files and deployment flow.
-* `server` - Configure remote server that will contain dev, stage and prod environments.
+* `server` - Configure remote server that will contain dev, stage and master (prod) environments.
 * `behat` - Used for Behat configuration files.
 * All other configurations are related to the [docker4drupal](https://github.com/wodby/docker4drupal)